 Please contact us if you would like discuss the impact of the CNIL’s decision on your GDPR compliance program.

-Goodwin’s European Privacy & Cybersecurity team includes Karen L. Neuman, partner and privacy lead, Privacy & Cybersecurity practice (Washington), Gretchen Scott, partner, Privacy & Cybersecurity practice (London), Federica De Santis, associate, Privacy & Cybersecurity practice (London), and Jacqueline Klosek, counsel, Privacy & Cybersecurity practice (New York).
+Goodwin’s European Data, Privacy and Cybersecurity team Gretchen Scott, partner, Privacy & Cybersecurity practice (London), Federica De Santis, associate, Privacy & Cybersecurity practice (London), and Jacqueline Klosek, counsel, Privacy & Cybersecurity practice (New York).

 Goodwin’s Privacy & Cybersecurity Practice is one of the longest-standing privacy practices of any global 50 firm and has been ranked among leading law firms for privacy and cybersecurity, including by Legal 500 and Chambers.
 It fully integrates and leverages the firm's core strengths, with the group's lawyers coming from the technology, financial institutions, licensing, litigation and regulatory practices.
 The team has handled hundreds of data breach investigations, litigated landmark privacy cases, and defended clients in investigations and enforcement actions brought by state attorneys general and federal data protection regulators.
 Goodwin provides clients practical, strategic advice on cutting edge issues involving all aspects of data driven technologies, and information governance and management, including compliance with domestic and international privacy laws, the establishment of comprehensive privacy programs, and privacy due diligence in commercial transactions.